9 Best Free XML Editors for Windows in 2026 (Tested & Ranked)

 The downside is that VS Code is a general purpose editor, not a dedicated XML IDE.
 You won't get visual schema designers, built in XSLT debuggers, or some of the specialized features that tools like Oxygen or XMLSpy provide.
 But for 90% of XML editing tasks, VS Code with the Red Hat extension handles everything you need.

-What I appreciate about this setup is the speed.
-Notepad++ launches in under a second, opens files quickly, and never feels sluggish.
-The XML formatting is fast, the XPath evaluation returns results instantly, and the overall experience is just smooth.
-It's also portable, so you can carry it on a USB drive and have a capable XML editor available on any Windows machine without installing anything.
+The biggest advantage of this setup is speed.
+Notepad launches in under a second, opens files quickly, and stays responsive.
+XML formatting is fast, XPath evaluation returns results instantly, and the overall experience is smooth.
+It's also portable, so it can live on a USB drive and run on any Windows machine without installation.

-Download: Download Notepad++ - Free and open source (install XML Tools from Plugins Admin)
+Download: Notepad++.
+Free and open source (install XML Tools from Plugins Admin).

 3. XML Notepad by Microsoft